Germany's coal phaseout: The last farmer standing | DW | 10.01.2022

 Heukamp, who managed to save his ancestors' gravestone from the cemetery in the neighboring village, which has already been demolished, has turned to expert opinion to support his case.
 They say excavators could also dig around Lützerath.

-"Technically this is feasible for RWE, but probably not that interesting for them economically speaking," he says.
+"Technically this is feasible for RWE, but probably not that interesting for them economically speaking," he said.

-A study by the German Institute for Economic Research also suggests that Lützerath should remain untouched if Germany wants to meet the target of the Paris climate agreement and limit global warming to 1.5 degrees Celsius.
+A study by the German Institute for Economic Research also suggests that Lützerath should remain untouched if Germany wants to meet the target of the Paris climate agreement and limit global warming to 1.5 degree Celsius (2.7 F).

-"We're not in the same situation as 30 years ago, where coal couldn't be replaced because there wasn't any renewable energy," Heukamp says.
+"We're not in the same situation as 30 years ago, where coal couldn't be replaced because there wasn't any renewable energy," Heukamp said.

-"I'm a stranger there, and because of the drought in Brandenburg, I can't expect the same yield for any crops.
-I'd have more hectares, but with significantly poorer soil," Heukamp says.
+"I'm a stranger there, and, because of the drought in Brandenburg, I can't expect the same yield for any crops.
+I'd have more hectares, but with significantly poorer soil," Heukamp said.

-The farmer says none of RWE's offers were acceptable to him, which is one of the reasons why he prefers to continue growing grain in Lützerath, as he's done for many years.
+The farmer said none of RWE's offers were acceptable to him, which is one of the reasons why he prefers to continue growing grain in Lützerath, as he has done for many years.
 "Why should I settle for something that is not as good as I have it here?"

 Heukamp's story drifts in and out of the German media.
 It's a classic story of the underdog taking on a seemingly hopeless battle against a powerful corporation.
 By now, he's a little annoyed by all the hype.
 And the worry is taking its toll.
-He has sleepless nights worrying about what will become of his farm.

-"It would be mad to deny that this is a burden for me," he says.
-"But I started the fight and now I'm going to see it through.
-Until they carry me out of here!"
+He has sleepless nights worrying about what will become of his farm."It would be mad to deny that this is a burden for me," he said.
+"But I started the fight, and now I'm going to see it through — until they carry me out of here."

 Heukamp is no longer fighting alone.
 Since authorities removed environmental activists from nearby Hambach Forest in 2018, Lützerath has become the new place of pilgrimage for Germany's climate protection movement.